 To the typical non-golfer, all golf clubs are the same.
-In fact, it seems a little crazy to carry 10 of them around just to get that little ball into the hole a couple hundred yards away.
+In fact, it seems a little crazy to carry 10 of them around just to get that little ball into the hole a couple of hundred yards away.
 But expert golfers know that every club has its own unique and very specific purpose.
 Knowing the potential of each club and how to select the correct one at the correct time is a big part of a professional golfer’s game.

 Knowing the strengths and weaknesses of each mic type will help the savvy shooter choose the right microphone for every job.
-A big part of this is a simple understanding of the four most common pickup patterns employed by the majority of mics and how they affect your sound quality.
+A big part of this is a simple understanding of the four most common microphone pickup patterns employed by the majority of mics and how they affect your sound quality.

-Most handheld microphones use cardioid or hypercardioid pickup patterns that record sound waves primarily in the direction the microphone is pointed and from the sides in a heart shaped pattern, without entirely rejecting sound coming from behind the mic.
+Most handheld microphones use cardioid or hypercardioid pickup patterns that record sound waves primarily in the direction the microphone is pointed and from the sides in a heart-shaped pattern, without entirely rejecting sound coming from behind the mic.
 Cardioid mics generally capture audio in a more rounded area in front of the mic, while hypercardioids offer a more elongated range of sensitivity and suppress more sound from the sides than their cardioid cousins.

 Most shotgun mics are highly directional and record audio only in the direction that the barrel of the mic is pointed.
 They are typically mounted on long boom poles and held over the head of the subject, just outside the visible part of the frame.
 The long, narrow pickup pattern of unis makes them the mic of choice for producers making films or shows built on actors delivering dialogue.
-They offer good range, and reject unwanted ambient audio well.
+They offer a good range and reject unwanted ambient audio well.